 lib, so any functions in

 srccan reference this configuration by simply using the

 logs: Here you can store a log file of any work you’ve done on this project.
 If you’ll be logging your work, we recommend using the log4r package, which ProjectTemplate will automatically load for you if you turn the

 loggingconfiguration setting on.
 The loglevel can be set through the

 munge: Here you can store any preprocessing or data munging code for your project.
 For example, if you need to add columns at runtime, merge normalized data sets or globally censor any data points, that code should be stored in the

 mungedirectory.
 The preprocessing scripts stored in

-mungewill be executed sequentially when you call
+mungewill be executed in alphabetical order when you call

 profiling: Here you can store any scripts you use to benchmark and time your code.